Have you been binging Marie Kondo's Netflix show?

 If it's saleable, and you don't know where to start, you're in the right place.

-This article will show you how to find the best consignment shop for you to sell your almost-new items!
+This article will show you how to find the best consignment shop for you to sell your items!

 We didn't have the benefit of a lot of hand-me-downs so we relied on second hand and consignment stores near us.
 So many times we'd go to stores and find clothes that even still had the tags on them – it saved us a ton of money and we didn't feel bad when the kids got them all messed up.

 As an aside, while this article focuses on the sell side of consignment stores, buying from a consignment store is a great way to save money and be more sustainable.
 Personally, I love Liz's (of Chief Mom Officer) philosophy on clothing.
 Why buy new when there's an ample supply of gently used clothing out there?

 There are consignment shops located in communities across the country.
 But since they are consignment shops, they may not be particularly well known, at least in comparison to major retail chains.

 If you're having difficulty locating a consignment shop in your area, check outShowroom Finder.
 The site can help you locate consignment shops for women's clothing and accessories, furniture, kids clothing and furniture, resale and thrift, antiques, and vintage and estates shops in your area.
 They offer profiles of more than 5,000 shops in all 50 states and Washington DC.
 And they specialize in a dozen or so of the largest cities.